Northern Ireland's DUP leader: We are studying new Brexit deal texts | Politics

 The leader of Northern Ireland's Democratic Unionist Party (DUP) on Monday said his party was now studying the legal texts published earlier in the day setting out proposed new post-Brexit trading arrangements agreed between Britain and the EU.

+Jeffrey Donaldson said that in broad terms it was clear that significant progress had been secured across a number of areas on the trade rules for Northern Ireland but that key issues of concern remain.
 "The DUP will want to study the detail of what has been published today as well as examining the detail of any and all underpinning legal texts.
-Where necessary we stand ready to engage with the government in order to seek further clarification, re-working or change as required," Jeffrey Donaldson said in a statement.
+Where necessary we stand ready to engage with the government in order to seek further clarification, re-working or change as required," Donaldson said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)